commercialhaskell/stack/doc/tutorial/tutorial_conclusion.md

 # 15. In conclusion

 Stack is not the only tool available for building Haskell code.
-If you are happy building Haskell code with other tools, you may not need Stack.
+If you are happy building with other tools, you may not need Stack.
 If you are experiencing problems with other tools, give Stack a try.

 If you are a new user who has no experience with other tools, we recommend Stack.
 It aims to be easy to use and its defaults match modern best practices in